stiersl/pg-nextactivities-app-service/README.md

 # pg-nextactivities-app-service

-Backend For Frontend (BFF) service to support gathering data for P&Gs nextactivities-app UI app .
+Backend For Frontend (BFF) service to support gathering data for pg-nextactivities-app UI app .
 This service fetches data from the core-domain services as specified in dependencies section below.

 ##### Building and Running the Service